Cornucopia-Swift/CornucopiaStreams/README.md

 #### Metadata

 Some of the streams provide metadata, e.g., the `name` for BLE devices, which you can access via the `CC_meta` property.

+### Roadmap to 1.0 and beyond

+Before the big 1.0, this project wants to

+- [ ] Provide a comprehensive testsuite.
+- [ ] Support cancelling a pending connection.
+- [ ] Support force-closing an active connection.
+- [ ] Support `Task` cancellation for pending connections.

+After 1.0, we might tackle additional connection mechanisms, perhaps

+- Bluetooth 3.x (rfcomm)?
+- Direct access to L2CAP?
+- SSL sockets?

 ### Contributions